gramscript/gramscript.py/examples/README.md

 ## Webhook

-How to integrate telepot with webhook.
+How to integrate gramscript with webhook.

 ## Deep Linking